 Traceability data that links the affected requirement to other downstream deliverables helps greatly with impact analysis.
 On complex projects with thousands of artifacts, to manually determine what and who is affected by a change is time consuming and error-prone.
-With Impact Analysis, Jama automatically highlights the items and people that are impacted when a change occurs.
+Alternatively, you could adopt a product development solution like Jama Connect, which includes built-in functionality for end-to-end traceability and impact analysis, and automatically highlights the items and people that are impacted when a change occurs.

 - Identify the sequence in which the tasks must be performed and how they can be interleaved with currently planned tasks.

 - Determine whether the change is on the project’s critical path.
 If a task on the critical path slips, the project’s completion date will slip.
 Every change consumes resources, but if you can plan a change to avoid affecting tasks that are currently on the critical path, the change won’t cause the entire project to slip.

 - Estimate the impact of the proposed change on the project’s schedule and cost.

 - Evaluate the change’s priority by estimating the relative benefit, penalty, cost, and technical risk compared to other discretionary requirements.